 In 2007 I got a chance to meet Nobel Laureate (Peace 1987) and the President of Costa Rica, Oscar Arias while in TI-land.

-The photo below is the most recent photo of me.
-I took this between Christmas 09 and New Years at around 8AM in the morning.
+The photo below was taken sometime during Christmas 09 and New Years at around 8AM in the morning.
 We had lost power at the house during an ice storm and I decided to fire up the QRP S&S Engineering 20 meter radio with battery power.
 I was working a station in Ukraine who had a hard time believing that I was using only 4 watts so I took a photo and emailed it to him.

 A few notes about the photo and the stuff around me.
 First, that isn't a halo around my head as I'm certainly no angel.
 Those are magnetic loop antennas for LW, SW and MW.
 Notice the gurkha knife hanging on the wall?
 The knife was given to me by my childhood friend Tony a few years ago that had attended Father Moran's (9N1MM) school and was adopted by an American before coming to the states.
 When I got my amateur radio license, Tony's mother, who had been a Red Cross nurse in Nepal, said to me, "maybe you know my friend Father Moran"?
 Father Moran was a much in demand ham at the time because he was the ONLY ham in Nepal and known to virtualy every DXer in the world.
 I just explained to her that I had a better chance of getting a message to god with my station than to 9N1MM and explained the whole insanity of DXing.
 Sadly 9N1MM is now gone but he is very fondly remembered by many people having left the world a little better than the way he found it.
 The QRP rig I was using is next to my shoulder.